-The General Assembly employs a full-time Ethics Counsel who is responsible for advising legislators regarding the applications of the Ethics Law.
+The General Assembly employs a full-time Ethics Counsel who is responsible for advising legislators regarding the application of the Ethics Law.
 Ethics Counsel is required to meet with each member at least once a year.

 The relationship between the Ethics Counsel and each member is one of attorney and client, and all communications are confidential unless the member chooses to make them public.
 If a complaint is filed against a legislator, the Ethics Counsel may not participate in the investigation or any activities of a prosecutorial nature.